Why Do I Have Spiders In My Home?

 Spiders are creepy.
 They crawl around in our landscaping.
 They crawl around in our gardens.
 They leave webs for us to walk through (face first).
-And, of course, here in Fort Lauderdale, we have venomous spiders.
+Of course, here in our Fort Lauderdale service area, we have venomous spiders.
 These are spiders that have venom strong enough to present a medical threat to humans.
-If you'd like to have fewer spiders in your yard (and even fewer spiders getting into your home) the best way to achieve this goal is to understand why spiders come into your yard and find their way indoors.
+If you'd like to have fewer spiders in your yard (and even fewer spiders getting into your home), the best way to achieve this goal is to understand why spiders come into your yard and find their way indoors.

 Spiders Love Insects